MicrosoftDocs/entra-docs/docs/architecture/resilient-end-user-experience.md

 ## User flow and custom policy

 To help you set up the most common identity tasks, Azure AD B2C provides built-in configurable [user flows](/azure/active-directory-b2c/user-flow-overview).
 You can also build your own [custom policies](/azure/active-directory-b2c/custom-policy-overview) that offer you maximum flexibility.
-However, it's recommended to use custom policies only to address complex scenarios.
+However, we recommended use of custom policies to address complex scenarios.

 ### Select user flow or custom policy

-Choose built-in user flows if your business requirements are met by them.
-Built-in flows are tested by Microsoft, therefore you can minimize testing for validating policy-level functional, performance, or scale.
+Choose built-in user flows that meet your business requirements.
+Microsoft tests built-in flows, therefore you can minimize testing for validating policy-level functional, performance, or scale.
 However, test applications for functionality, performance, and scale.

 With [custom policies](/azure/active-directory-b2c/user-flow-overview) ensure policy-level testing for functional, performance, or scale.
 Conduct application-level testing.